Bishopthorpe Garth

 Bishopthorpe Garth is a grade II listed house on the edge of Bishopthorpe, a village south of York, in England.

 The house was designed by 1908 by Walter Brierley, for the colliery owner Arthur Toward Wilson.
 Patrick Nuttgens described it as a precursor of Brierley's work at Goddards House and Garden.
 Its gardens were designed by Gertrude Jekyll.
 Brierley also designed a gatehouse on Sim Balk Lane, consisting of two cottages with a carriage arch between them.
+The house was requisitioned by the army during the Second World War and remained vacant until the 1950s.
 Various additions to the house were made over the years, and both the house and gatehouse were grade II listed in 1985.
 In the early 2000s, it was owned by Kevin Linfoot, a property developer.
 In 2022, it was placed on the market for £4.75 million, although this was later reduced to £3.5 million, including the gatehouse.